iamRaymond23/Stock-Recommendation-Platform/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

----

-Feel free to modify or expand this content to better suit your project's specifics!